Come on, grab yourself a tea to settle into the British mood and prepare to enjoy the following…

 3. Discover new Artists

-During one of our visits to London, we were amazed by Charlotte Campbell, a sweet street musician, playing next to London Eye.
-There is so many more street artists around with so much talent.
+During one of our visits to London, we were amazed by Charlotte Campbell, a sweet street musician, playing next to the London Eye.
+There are so many more street artists around with so much talent.

 One of our favorite songs?
 Streets of London, click below:

 4. “Changing of the Guard”

 Ok, ok, this could be a tourist thing to do… but many people are curious to see it.
 And in fact, it is really worth it and again, FREE!

-The Changing of the Guard at Buckingham palace is hold every day at 11:30 am.
+The Changing of the Guard at Buckingham Palace is held every day at 11:30 am.
 Come over and take a few photos, it is really interesting.

 Good to know: Arrive early because there are plenty of people!